 There are other sections of PACT which we do not meet, which deal with exchange of technology and ideas, shared scientific and other developments, cultural exchange, and trade.
 They encourage diversity in their crews to promote inter-species understanding.
 Out of 11 crew, two (Enns & Ryan) are humans not from Earth, and two (Reuel & Balitoth) are aliens.
 Dr Grace is from Earth but has worked away from Earth for many years, most recently on a space station.
 This may apply to some of the other human crew also.

-The alien races in PACT are from Altair, Zoa, Kohath, Ana, Ochra and Caspar.
+The alien species in PACT are from Altair, Zoa, Kohath, Ana, Ochra and Caspar.
 In the first book in the series we meet them all.
 Just because they are part of the alliance, doesn't mean they all get on well.
-When a representative of each race is added to the Kestrel crew, the overcrowding bring out all sorts of frictions.
-I'll be blogging about the races in the weeks to come as well as introducing the crew.
+When a representative of each species is added to the Kestrel crew, the overcrowding bring out all sorts of frictions.
+I'll be blogging about the species in the weeks to come as well as introducing the crew.